A proven pathway out of homelessness.

 • 50% of program graduates volunteer in their communities today.
 Two program alumni currently serve on HIP’s Board of Trustees, providing an important perspective.

-• Helped 137 families avoid eviction through our Eviction Prevention Program
+• Helped 361 children and adults avoid eviction through our Eviction Prevention Program

 Stories of Impact